dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

     oc volumes dc --all

-You will see that the `DeploymentConfig` of the postgres pod did indeed include a PVC:
+You will see that the `DeploymentConfig` of the postgres pod did indeed include a `PVC`:

     deploymentconfigs/postgresql
       pvc/postgresql (allocated 5GiB) as postgresql-data